wraithan/wrk-bench/README.md

   "timestamp": 1413854725961
 }
 ```

+Quantities of data are measured in bytes, quantities of time are measure in
+milliseconds.

 Notice how the options is merged into the object.
 This makes it so you don't
 have to track each job yourself.
 Also if you add any other properties to the